dtrckd/md2blog/md/jupyter.md

 @jupyter
+@python

 # Ipython reload

-To reload a updated modules in ipython:
+To reload a updated modules in ipython :

     import imp
     imp.reload(module)

-or for reloading a scrip
+or for reloading a script :

+    %load_ext autoreload
     %autoreload 2
-    %load_ext autoreload

 # Jupyter notebook sharing